-Subsequent to the distribution of Available Funds pursuant to the order of priority set forth above under "- Distribution of Available Funds", the allocation of Mortgage Insurance Proceeds pursuant to the Mortgage Insurance Proceeds Waterfall and the allocation of Realized Losses on each Distribution Date, any Certificate Writeup Amounts will be allocated as follows, assuming no exchanges for MACR Certificates have occurred:
+Subsequent to the distribution of Available Funds pursuant to the order of priority set forth above under "- Distribution of Available Funds" and the allocation of Mortgage Insurance Proceeds pursuant to the

+Mortgage Insurance Proceeds Waterfall on each Distribution Date, any Certificate Writeup Amounts will be allocated as follows:

-First, to the extent a Guarantor Nonpayment Event exists, to increase the Class Principal Amount of the Class AF Certificates until the cumulative Certificate Writeup Amounts allocated to the Class AF Certificates is equal to the cumulative Certificate Writedown Amounts and Realized Losses allocated and unreimbursed by the Guarantor to such Class of Certificates on or prior to such Distribution Date;
+First, to the extent a Guarantor Nonpayment Event exists, to increase the Class Principal Amount of the Class AF Certificates until the cumulative Certificate Writeup Amounts allocated to the Class AF Certificates is equal to the cumulative Certificate Writedown Amounts allocated and unreimbursed by the Guarantor to such Class of Certificates on or prior to such Distribution Date;

-Second, to increase the Class Principal Amount of the Class M-1 Certificates until the cumulative Certificate Writeup Amounts allocated to the Class M-1 Certificates is equal to the cumulative Certificate Writedown Amounts and Realized Losses allocated to such Class of Certificates on or prior to such Distribution Date;
+Second, to increase the Class Principal Amount of the Class M-1 Certificates until the cumulative Certificate Writeup Amounts allocated to the Class M-1 Certificates is equal to the cumulative Certificate Writedown Amounts allocated to such Class of Certificates on or prior to such Distribution Date;

-Third, to increase the Class Principal Amount of the Class M-2 Certificates until the cumulative Certificate Writeup Amounts allocated to the Class M-2 Certificates is equal to the cumulative Certificate Writedown Amounts and Realized Losses allocated to such Class of Certificates on or prior to such Distribution Date;
+Third, to increase the Class Principal Amount of the Class M-2 Certificates until the cumulative Certificate Writeup Amounts allocated to the Class M-2 Certificates is equal to the cumulative Certificate Writedown Amounts allocated to such Class of Certificates on or prior to such Distribution Date;

-Fourth, to increase the Class Principal Amount of the Class M-3 Certificates until the cumulative Certificate Writeup Amounts allocated to the Class M-3 Certificates is equal to the cumulative Certificate Writedown Amounts and Realized Losses allocated to such Class of Certificates on or prior to such Distribution Date; and
+Fourth, to increase the Class Principal Amount of the Class M-3 Certificates until the cumulative Certificate Writeup Amounts allocated to the Class M-3 Certificates is equal to the cumulative Certificate Writedown Amounts allocated to such Class of Certificates on or prior to such Distribution Date; and

-Fifth, to increase the Class Principal Amount of the Class B Certificates until the cumulative Certificate Writeup Amounts allocated to the Class B Certificates is equal to the cumulative Certificate Writedown Amounts and Realized Losses allocated to such Class of Certificates on or prior to such Distribution Date.
+Fifth, to increase the Class Principal Amount of the Class B Certificates until the cumulative Certificate Writeup Amounts allocated to the Class B Certificates is equal to the cumulative Certificate Writedown Amounts allocated to such Class of Certificates on or prior to such Distribution Date.

-To the extent a Guarantor Nonpayment Event exists, any Certificate Writeup Amount allocated to the Class AF Certificates will be allocated to the Class A-1 and Class A-2 Certificates, to increase the Class Principal Amounts of the Class A-1 Certificates and the Class A-2 Certificates, pro rata, based on their respective Realized Losses and Certificate Writedown Amounts allocated and unreimbursed, until the cumulative Certificate Writeup Amounts allocated to the Class A-1 Certificates or Class A-2 Certificates are equal to the cumulative Certificate Writedown Amounts and Realized Losses allocated to each such Class of Certificates on or prior to such Distribution Date and not already reimbursed from prior Guarantor Principal Payments.
+To the extent a Guarantor Nonpayment Event exists, any Certificate Writeup Amount allocated to the Class AF Certificates will be allocated to the Class A-1 and Class A-2 Certificates, to increase the Class Principal Amounts of the Class A-1 Certificates and the Class A-2 Certificates, pro rata, based on their respective Certificate Writedown Amounts allocated and unreimbursed, until the cumulative Certificate Writeup Amounts allocated to the Class A-1 Certificates or Class A-2 Certificates are equal to the cumulative Certificate Writedown Amounts allocated to each such Class of Certificates on or prior to such Distribution Date and not already reimbursed from prior Guarantor Principal Payments.